wp-plugins/lesson-scheduler/readme.txt

 == Screenshots ==

 1. Setting Lesson Place,Time,etc.
-2. Add New Post Lesson Schedule.
+2. Add new post Lesson Schedule.
-3. ShortCode for Page.
+3. Shortcode for a page.
-4. Pages Sample for Twentyten.
+4. A page sample for Twentyten.
+5. A pages sample for mobile( ex.WPtouch ).

 == Changelog ==

+= 1.1.0
+Add page for mobile.
+Fixed a bug the result that I registered was not reflected.
+Fixed a bug a navigation menu is not displayed

 = 1.0.1
 update readme.txt